Non-surgical rhinoplasty

 Non-surgical rhinoplasty is a medical aesthetic procedure in which injectable fillers, most commonly hyaluronic acid ones like Restylane and Juvederm or calcium hydroxyapatite (Radiesse), are used to alter and shape a person's nose without a surgery.
 The procedure fills in depressed areas on the nose, lifting the angle of the tip or smoothing the appearance of bumps on the bridge.
 Non surgical rhinoplasty is an augmentation procedure, so it cannot reduce the size of someone's nose.
 The cosmetic procedure carries the risk of causing serious skin damage or distant complications like blindness.
 If the filler product is injected into an artery, filler can travel in the arteries and blocks smaller size arteries like ophthalmic artery and cause blindness.
-If blood vessels of the skin is blocked, skin necrosis can develop.
+If blood vessels of the skin are blocked, skin necrosis can develop.
 Hyaluronic acid based fillers can be reversed even if injected into a blood vessel with an enzyme called hyaluronidase, which can be also injected like fillers.

 Originally developed at the turn of the 19th century, early attempts used soft-tissue fillers such as paraffin wax and silicone.
 The procedure was abandoned when disastrous late complications started appearing.
 More modern fillers are now in use.